davidxmoody/davidxmoody.com/src/posts/2014-10-24-my-experiences-playing-croquet.md

 [![Abbey winning the AC Federation League in Taunton](/images/my-experiences-playing-croquet/cheltenham-final.jpg)](http://www.centralsomersetgazette.co.uk/Abbey-Croquet-Club-win-South-West-Federation/story-23026871-detail/story.html)

-If I'm being completely honest, I was improving faster than my handicap was dropping.
-Association croquet games are longer than golf croquet games so you play fewer of them in a season.
-That meant my handicap was lagging behind my actual skill level.
-I do feel a bit guilty about that.
-Next year I plan to ask an official handicapper to drop my handicap to a more realistic level.

 ## Future plans

 Unfortunately, the croquet season has ended.
 We still play on weekends but it's too cold and dark to play in the evenings.
 I am also planning to move away from Glastonbury soon so things must change.

-Next year, I plan to play in tournaments as well as club matches.
+Next year, I hope to play in tournaments as well as club matches.
 I'm also thinking of upgrading my mallet and altering my technique.
 I still want to play in matches for Abbey but I am also planning to join a new club.

-I don't know what the future will hold.
-Croquet is important to me but it is not my highest priority.
-One of the unfortunate things about croquet is that most players are much older than me.
-According to the [2012 survey of croquet players](https://www.croquet.org.uk/ca/), the median age is 65.
-Only 1% of croquet players are in their 20s.

-Nevertheless, I plan to keep playing croquet for a long time to come.
+I plan to keep playing croquet for a long time to come.
 It's a great game.